4burakfe/SlicerPETDenoise/README.md

 ![Screenshot](PETDenoise/Resources/banner.png)
 ![Screenshot](Easy_fusion/Resources/Icons/fusbanner.jpg)

 SlicerPETDenoise is a 3D Slicer extension with three modules for medical image research, particularly SPECT/PET and CT/MRI workflows.
-They assist in denoising, comparing, and reviewing / fusing volumetric data.
+They assist in denoising, comparing, and reviewing / fusing, segmenting volumetric data.
 The tools are developed with research utility in mind and are **not intended for clinical use**.

 In Slicer the modules appear under the **Nuclear Medicine** category as: